 So let's make it.

 - Healthy: This whole cake serves a gluten-free, low-carb, and keto diet.

 - No special equipment is needed: You can concoct this by hand with a bowl and a whisk.

 - Beautifully moist: It's light with a layer of strawberries.

-- It can easily fit on a brunch table too.
-It's one of those healthy desserts to enjoy with your cup of coffee or healthy iced latte during Sunday brunch.
+- It can also easily fit on a brunch table: It's one of those healthy desserts to enjoy with your cup of coffee or homemade cold brew during Sunday brunch.

 Ingredients & Substitutions

 This low-carb chocolate almond cake recipe is made with simple ingredients.

 Mascarpone cheese: It adds a rich, naturally sweet component to this baked good, and its fat content helps stabilize a flourless and gluten-free cake.